Nisinoon/Nisinoon/pages/Grammar/Grammar.md

 - <dfn>Animacy</dfn> (animate or inanimate)
 {.bulleted .list}

-The two intersect like this (again, from my in-progress Menominee grammar):
+The two intersect like this:

 <div class=fig-item-wrapper>